 03. Continuous frustration and cynicism

 While everyone experiences pent-up annoyance, anger, doubt, impatience, and other negative emotions from time to time, it’s important to discern when these are symptomatic of burnout.
-Often, the first signs you can look to in diagnosing yourself are the reactions of the people who are closest to you, Dr. Roe shares.
+"Family and friends can be great resources and can help you identify and understand your distress levels and experiences," Dr. Roe shares.
 These people are the ones who claim they know you better than yourself.
 They’ll make verbal observations with growing frequency, such as, “You’re not your usual self,” or, “You need to slow down before you drive yourself crazy.”
 Heed their words, even if your immediate reaction would be to deny.

 Dr. Roe notes that other signs include interpersonal problems at home and work.
 You either (a) find yourself having more conflicts; for example, growing more and more defensive or becoming easily offended by pretty much anything or anyone, and/or (b) you check out and avoid your family or coworkers.
 Even if you’re physically there, you’re often tuned out.